 Nutrient quality of packaged foods

 While the trends in sales of packaged foods are relatively clear, there is widespread debate about how packaged foods contribute to poor diets.
 These debates centre on the nutrient quality and health impacts of consuming packaged foods which are industrially processed and manufactured from multiple ingredients.
-For example, some studies47 conclude this increases the overall dietary content of added or free sugars, saturated and trans-fat, salt and diet energy density, while decreasing protein, dietary fibre, potassium, iron, zinc, magnesium and other micronutrients.48 Other studies point to an association between intake and obesity,49 dyslipidemia,50 hypertension,51 gastrointestinal disorders52 and cancer, including breast cancer.53
+For example, some studies conclude this increases the overall dietary content of added or free sugars, saturated and trans-fat, salt and diet energy density, while decreasing protein, dietary fibre, potassium, iron, zinc, magnesium and other micronutrients.
+Other studies point to an association between intake and obesity, dyslipidemia, hypertension, gastrointestinal disorders and cancer, including breast cancer.

 New, large-scale data is helping to inform this debate by providing insights into nutrient content of the packaged foods supply.
 Since 2015, the George Institute for Global Health, with other partners, has been establishing large databases of the nutrient content of packaged foods, collected using proprietary mobile technology in eight markets: Australia, China, Hong Kong, India, New Zealand, South Africa, the UK and the US.
 Mexico’s Institute for Public Health (INSP) has compiled a similar database.